Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

           account of this application tier will be added to the SCVMM Administrator role.

-## Configure Lab Management for Each Team Project Collection
+## Configure Lab Management for Each Project Collection

-You must configure the host group and library share from SCVMM that you want to use with each team project collection.
-For example, you might decide to allocate one host group to each team project collection to evenly divide the virtual machine resources.
+You must configure the host group and library share from SCVMM that you want to use with each project collection.
+For example, you might decide to allocate one host group to each project collection to evenly divide the virtual machine resources.

 To use the workflow capability from a Team Foundation Build build